bft-ai-2025/bft-ai-2025.github.io/_pages/cfp.md

 ## Dissemination

-- Accepted papers may be published in the **SRDS supplementary volume**
+- Accepted Research papers are eligible for inclusion in the SRDS 2025 proceedings (optional) in the **SRDS supplementary volume**.
-- Papers will also appear on the workshop website
+- Accepted Fast Abstracts will (optionally) be made available at the workshop website.